Andrew1J/knockout/README.md

 To play this game, TODO

 - Each player starts three pucks on one side of the field.
-- Using 'CURSOR' and 'LEFT CLICK', Player A decides in which direction and with what speed each of their pucks will travel by drawing an arrow emanating from each of their pucks.
+- Using `CURSOR` and `LEFT CLICK`, Player A decides in which direction and with what speed each of their pucks will travel by drawing an arrow emanating from each of their pucks.
 Player B does the same.
 - By clicking the Shoot button, the selected movements simultaneously occur and pucks that collide will have their trajectory altered accordingly based on physical laws.
 - All pucks eventually come to a stop due to friction.
 Pucks with an end position outside the field are eliminated and the state is reset for the next turn.
 - The player who eliminates all of their opponent’s pucks first wins.
-- Players may reset the game by pressing 'r'.
+- Players may reset the game by pressing `r`.

 ## Contributors
 - Andrew Juang